linto-project/linto-dialogue-act-segmentation/README.md

 The objective is to segment French spontaneous speech into dialogue acts.
 For this purpose, a corpus of Linagora meetings has been designed.
 We decided to automatically annotate the corpus using the Snorkel tool: https://www.snorkel.org/.
-The output files are the labeled data which can be used to train a machine learning model (for example ToNy) This directory contains all the data that were used to annotate the corpus with Snorkel, as well as the jupyter notebooks for processing the data and generating the labels.
+The output files are the labeled data which can be used to train a machine learning model (for example ToNy  https://zenodo.org/record/4235850#.YTC-et86-w4 , https://gitlab.inria.fr/andiamo/tony)
+This directory contains all the data that were used to annotate the corpus with Snorkel, as well as the jupyter notebooks for processing the data and generating the labels.

 ## Getting Started